astro-informatics/purify/README.md

 Dependencies installation
 -------------------------

 **PURIFY** is written in `C++11`.
-Pre-requisites and dependencies are listed in following and minimal versions required are tested against `Travis CI` meaning that they come natively with OSX and the Ubuntu Trusty release.
+Pre-requisites and dependencies are listed in following and minimal versions required are meaning that they come natively with OSX and the Ubuntu Trusty release.
 These are also the default ones fetched by `CMake` (an internet connection is required for this).

 `C++` minimal dependencies: